A Cartesian grid-based boundary integral method for moving interface problems: Kernel-free boundary integral method

-The normal derivatives of the potential functions $\partial_{\mathbf{n}}(S\boldsymbol{\psi})$ and $\partial_{\mathbf{n}}(D\boldsymbol{\varphi})$ have similar expressions
+The normal derivatives of the potential functions $\partial_{\mathbf{n}}(S\boldsymbol{\psi})$ and $\partial_{\mathbf{n}}(D\boldsymbol{\varphi})$ have similar expressions:

-The normal derivatives of potential functions are closely related to adjoint double-layer integral and hyper-singular integral operators \cite{Hsiao2021}.
-As long as the grid-valued single- and double-layer potential functions $(S\boldsymbol{\psi})_h$ and $(D\boldsymbol{\varphi})_h$ are obtained, boundary integral operators can be computed by extracting boundary values and normal derivatives of the potential functions from grid data via polynomial interpolation
+The normal derivatives of the potential functions are related to the adjoint double-layer integral and hypersingular integral operators \cite{Hsiao2021}.
+Once the grid-valued single- and double-layer potential functions $(S\boldsymbol{\psi})_h$ and $(D\boldsymbol{\varphi})_h$ are obtained, boundary integral operators can be computed by extracting boundary values and normal derivatives of the potential functions from grid data via polynomial interpolation.